Q&A: Fluid Flow’s Texas Division GM Hunter Neblett Joins Nationally Syndicated Show to Share Secrets Behind Company’s Success

 We approach everything with a couple of points in mind.
 The first is, every decision has to be measured against our long-term goals.
 The other is, we actually sell reliability.
 Keeping the facility running reliably is the most important thing.

 If you come to us and say, “Hey, I want to buy a $200,000 compressor.
 You’re in the compressor business.
 Give me a quote for a compressor.”
 We’re going to do that.
-We’re going to give you a quote for a compressor, then we’re going to dig into your system and talk to you about why you think you need that compressor and is there another way to solve it that might be more efficient for your facility?
+We’re going to give you a quote for a compressor, then we’re going to dig into your system and talk to you about why you think you need that compressor and if there is another way to solve it that might be more efficient for your facility?

 That, I really think, sets us apart from our competitors.
 We didn’t just quote you a compressor and then walk away and never look at your systems to see if you really need it.